Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: admissible convergence behavior

-where $\bcV$ is a unitary matrix, $\bC$ is the block companion matrix corresponding to a matrix-valued polynomial with solvents encoding the eigenvalues of $A$, and $\cU$ is the block upper-triangular matrix with unit diagonal encoding the Ritz solvents and therefore the Ritz values, and $\cD$ is block diagonal with entries in $\S^+$ encoding the block residual norm sequence. \end{theorem} For greater detail and full explanation of the theory, see \cite{KubinovaSoodhalter:2020:1}.
-For $j=1,2,\ldots, k$, the $jp\times jp$ principle submatrix $\cH_j$ of the block upper Hessenberg $\cH=\cD\cU\cC\cU^{-1}\cD^{-1}$ is associated to a matrix polynomial with block companion matrix encoded by $\cU^{-1}$ to define the Ritz solvents (and therefore Ritz values) for each $j$.
+where $\bcV$ is a unitary matrix, $\cC$ is the block companion matrix corresponding to a matrix-valued polynomial with solvents (a block generalization of eigenvalues; see \Cref{definition:matrix-valued-polynomial-solvents}) encoding the eigenvalues of $A$, and $\cU$ is the block upper-triangular matrix with identity blocks along the block diagonal encoding the Ritz solvents and therefore the Ritz values, and $\cD$ is block diagonal with entries in $\S^+$ encoding the block residual norm sequence.
+The Ritz values can be arbitrarily assigned to be any non-zero values, as long as \blgmres is specified to exhibit no partial or full stagnation; \cf \Cref{definition:block-stagnation}. \end{theorem} For greater detail and full explanation of the theory, see \cite{KubinovaSoodhalter:2020:1}.
+For $j=1,2,\ldots, k$, the $jp\times jp$ principal submatrix $\cH_j$ of the block upper Hessenberg $\cH=\cD\cU\cC\cU^{-1}\cD^{-1}$ is associated to a matrix polynomial with block companion matrix encoded by $\cU^{-1}$ to define the Ritz solvents (and therefore Ritz values) for each $j$.